Ralph de Gael: Children

 Raoul II's other descendants continued to hold his estates in Brittany.
-French sources state that his son, Guillame, inherited the barony of Montfort after the death of Raoul II, who died at his castle in Montfort in 1142., Guillame was of a more peaceful temperament than his father or grandfather.
+French sources state that his son, Guillame, inherited the barony of Montfort after the death of Raoul II, who died at his castle in Montfort in 1142.
+Guillame was of a more peaceful temperament than his father or grandfather.
 He married Alice de Porhoët, and lived peacefully at his castle.
 He strengthened the fortifications around Montfort Castle and founded Abbeys nearby, which he later retired to, in old age.
 The line of inheritance continued, (sometimes with a female heiress as Lord) acquiring Laval and Vitré in the 15th century with the marriage of the heiress of Montmorency-Laval.

 Crusade

-In September 1096, accompanied by his wife and son Alain, and in the army of Robert Corthose (second son of William I), he went on the First Crusade to the Holy Land.
+In September 1096, accompanied by his wife and son Alain, and in the army of Robert Curthose (second son of William I), he went on the First Crusade to the Holy Land.
 After wintering in Italy, crossed over to Epirus, where they joined Bohemond, and reached Nicaea early in June 1097, where Ralph was one of the Breton leaders who took part in the siege of Nicaea.
-After this, they joined Bohemund I of Antioch’s division of the army.
+After this, they joined Bohemund I of Antioch's division of the army.
 Ralph is again mentioned as fighting at the Battle of Dorylaeum with his son Alan on 1 July 1097.
 Ralph and Emma died in the holy land, witnessing the capture of Jerusalem in 1099, but dying the following year on the road from Jerusalem.